arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

 let d = f 42 true "foobar"
 ```

 Ah, much better!
-But, notice: it's just syntactic sugar.
-This is still
+But, note: it's just syntactic sugar.
+This is still a
-a function returning a function &mdash; in turn, returning a function.
+function returning a function &mdash; in turn, returning a function.

 ## A crocked Function Application
 What about the Parser-Powered Function Application `<<|` that we have